industrial-edge/notifier-getting-started/README.md

 ![8_2_App.png](/docs/graphics/8_2_App.png)

 If user groups are set up in the app, the users of a group are notified of the events in the specified order.
-If one user can not accept the notification, it is forwarded to the next one.
+If one user can not accept the notification, it is forwarded to the next one after the configured time.

 ### Accepting notifications